 Skip to main content

-Pfizer, Inc., formerly Pharmacia & Upjohn Company, LLC (Pfizer), is a hazardous waste storage facility located at 7171 Portage Road in Kalamazoo, Michigan.
+Pharmacia & Upjohn Company, LLC (P&UC) operates its licensed hazardous waste facility at its pharmaceutical manufacturing complex located at 7171 Portage Road in Kalamazoo, Michigan.

 Part 111, Hazardous Waste Management, of Michigan's Natural Resources and Environmental Protection Act, 1994 PA 451, as amended, and the administrative rules, and the federal Resource Conservation and Recovery Act of 1976, as amended, RCRA, and the corresponding regulations, identify the standards that must be met when handling hazardous waste management, from generation to disposal.
 These regulations specify how the facility must operate to protect human health and the environment.
 They also identify the authorities EGLE has in licensing and overseeing hazardous waste operations.